STATEMENT OF CORPORATE GOVERNANCE PRACTICES

 NOMINATION OF DIRECTORS

-The Board performs most of the function of a nominating committee with respect to the appointment and assessment of directors.
+The Board performs most of the functions of a nominating committee with respect to the appointment and assessment of directors.
 The Board believes that this is a practical approach at this stage of the Company's development and given the small size of the Board.

 While there are no specific criteria for Board membership, the Company attempts to attract and maintain directors with business knowledge and a particular knowledge of mineral exploration and development or other areas such as finance which would assist in guiding the Company's officers in the performance of their roles.